 2. Review (and Question) Your Benefits

-Benefits packages generally aren’t well understood by the employees who have them.
+Benefits packages sometimes aren’t well understood by the employees who have them.
 But they are valuable packages that can often help financially.

 3. Review and Adjust Your Tax Withholdings

-The majority of Americans have paid less in federal taxes these past few years as a result of the Tax Cuts and Jobs Acts.
+Most Americans have paid less in federal taxes these past few years because of the Tax Cuts and Jobs Acts.
 Due to changes in withholdings, many people saw this windfall as part of their paychecks, not in the form of a larger tax refund.
-But the majority of people are still overwithheld for federal income taxes.
+But most people are still over withheld for federal income taxes.

-Being overwithheld costs you money.
-The IRS doesn’t pay you interest on your money; you’re basically making an interest-free loan to the government.
+Being over withheld costs you money.
+The IRS doesn’t pay you interest on your money; you’re making an interest-free loan to the government.
 You may be delighted to do so — considering all they do for you — but that’s probably not the case.

 You may also miss opportunities by not having those funds available.
-After all, you can’t get that overwithholding back until you file your taxes.
-So if you either need that money or could capitalize on an opportunity with that money during the year, you’re out of luck.
+You can’t get over withholding back until you file your taxes.
+So, if you either need that money or could capitalize on an opportunity with that money during the year, you’re out of luck.
 No way to get it.